(See also Overview of Dislocations.)

 Doctors immediately put the joint back in place (called reduction).
 Before this maneuver, people are given a sedative and pain reliever, but they remain conscious.
 After reduction, the knee is immobilized with a splint.

 Damaged arteries are surgically repaired immediately.
-If the arteries are not damaged, surgery is usually done after the swelling has gone down.
-It is done to repair the joint and any other damaged structures (including nerves).
+If the arteries are not damaged, surgery to repair damaged ligaments in the knee is usually done after the swelling has gone down.

 If the knee is very unstable, an external fixator may be applied.
 This device is a frame of rods that is attached to the outside of the leg by stainless steel pins that are inserted through the skin into the bone.